Skirts to Sofas: How Fashion and Interiors Have Always Been Connected

 A Shared History

 Fashion has always responded to social and political shifts.
-Post-WWII, there was a surge of minimalism and utility in both fashion and interiors, clean lines, structure, function.
-In the 1970s, earthy tones, natural fibres, and bohemian rebellion in fashion eventually echoed in interior design.
-Then came the 1980s, where maximalism and boldness reigned.
+After World War II, there was a surge of minimalism and utility in both fashion and interiors, marked by clean lines, structure, and function.
+In the 1970s, earthy tones, natural fibres, and bohemian rebellion emerged in fashion and eventually influenced interiors too.
+Then came the 1980s, a decade where maximalism and boldness reigned.

 Enclothed Cognition & Personal Rebuild